aguerrero/ucr-cs100/tutorials/hacking_with_git/README.md

 happen if I pushed a commit using a different email than the one used for my GitHub credentials but I told Mike of my idea and with his permission I went and tried out my idea.
 The process of committing with Mike's credentials was straight forward.
-First I changed the grade in file and then added the file with `git add grade`.
+First I modified the grade file in vim and then added the file with `git add grade`.
 The commit was made with `git commit --author="Mike Izbicki <mike@izbicki.me>" -m "Change grade"`.
+By using the `--author="Mike Izbicki <mike@izbicki.me>"` flag I was able to override the author that git would credit for the commit.
 My concern about pushing with my Github credentials were not an issue and all signs pointed to Mike have made the commit himself.
 You may be wondering why git even allows this to happen in the first place and the answer is simple.
 The person pushing new commits to a repository